 The quiescent background rate in HRC-S Level 2 data varies by more than a factor of two over a solar cycle (see Figure 9.21).
-A "typical" rate of $1.0 \times 10^{-6}~{\rm cts~s^{-1}~pixel^{-1}}$ corresponds to $5.76 \times 10^{-5}~{\rm cts~s^{-1}~arcsec^{-2}}$, or $0.10~{\rm cts/pix}$ in 100 ks.
+A "typical" rate of 1.0×10^{-6} cts s-1 pixel-1 corresponds to 5.76×10^{-5} cts s-1 arcsec-2, or 0.10 cts/pix in 100 ks.
 The extent of a dispersed line in the LETGS spectrum is approximately 0.07 Å (9.5 pixels) and the spectral extraction region is 25 to 85 pixels wide in the cross-dispersion direction; the typical background rate therefore yields 24 to 81 background cts beneath the line in a 100 ks exposure.
 However, the HRC-S pulse height distribution is sufficiently narrow that a large fraction of pulse-height space can be excluded from the data to further reduce the background, which has a relatively broad pulse-height distribution.

-Data collected or reprocessed in the Archive after 2010-Jun were processed with a time-dependent HRC-S gain map, which allows use of an associated pulse-height filter.
-This filter removes more than half of the Level 2 background at wavelengths longer than 20 Å, with a loss of only 1.25% of X-ray events (see Figure 9.22).
-Details, including instructions on how to reprocess older data, may be found at http://cxc.harvard.edu/cal/Letg/Hrc_bg.
+A new HRC-S gain map and associated LETG/HRC-S background filter were released in 2020, with an update in mid-2021 (CALDB 4.9.6) that applies to all observations prior to May 14 2021, when the HRC-S high voltage was raised to restore gain and QE.
+The background filter removes more than half of the Level 2 background at wavelengths longer than 20 Å, with a loss of only 1.0% of X-ray events (see Figure 9.22).
+Gain calibration details may be found at https://cxc.harvard.edu/cal/Letg/Hrc_bg.